Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Problem Formulation and Preliminaries

 In this subsection, we briefly recall the so-called scenario approach, also known as random convex programs, which was first introduced in \cite{calafiore_uncertain_2004,calafiore_scenario_2006}, see also \cite{campi_exact_2008} for additional results.
 In this approach, a set of independent identically distributed random samples of cardinality $N$ is extracted from the uncertainty set and the following scenario problem is formed

-The function $f(\theta,q)$ is convex for fixed $q\in\mathbb{Q}$ and a further assumption is that the problem (\ref{eq:scenario design}) attains a unique solution $\widehat{\theta}_N$.
-These assumptions are now formally stated. \begin{assumption}[Convexity] $\Theta\subset\mathbb{R}^{n_\theta}$ is a convex and closed set and $f(\theta,q)$ is convex in $\theta$ for any fixed value of $q\in\mathbb{Q}$. \end{assumption} \begin{assumption}[Uniqueness] If the optimization problem (\ref{eq:scenario design}) is feasible, it admits a unique solution. \end{assumption}
+The function $f(\theta,q)$ is convex for fixed $q\in\mathbb{Q}$ and a further assumption is that the problem (\ref{eq:scenario design}) is feasible for any finite number of samples and attains a unique solution $\widehat{\theta}_N$.
+These assumptions are now formally stated. \begin{assumption}[Convexity] $\Theta\subset\mathbb{R}^{n_\theta}$ is a convex and closed set and $f(\theta,q)$ is convex in $\theta$ for any fixed value of $q\in\mathbb{Q}$. \end{assumption} \begin{assumption}[Feasibility and Uniqueness] The sampled optimization problem (\ref{eq:scenario design}) is feasible for any multisample extraction and its feasibility domain has a nonempty interior.
+Furthermore, the solution of (\ref{eq:scenario design}) exists and is unique. \end{assumption}

 We remark that the uniqueness assumption can be relaxed in most cases by introducing a tie-breaking rule (see Section 4.1 of \cite{calafiore_uncertain_2004}).

-The probabilistic property of the optimal solution obtained from (\ref{eq:scenario design}) are stated in the next lemma taken from \cite{calafiore_random_2010}.
-The result was first established in \cite{campi_exact_2008} under the additional assumption that the scenario problem is feasible with probability one (in this case $n_{\theta}$ in (\ref{eq:binomial dis}) can be replaced by $n_{\theta}-1$).
+The probabilistic property of the optimal solution obtained from (\ref{eq:scenario design}) is stated in the next lemma taken from \cite{campi_exact_2008}.

 \begin{lemma} Let Assumptions \ref{assump:convexity} and \ref{assump:unique} hold and let $\delta,\,\varepsilon\in(0,1)$ and $N$ satisfy the following inequality